Where is your office located?

 Exposure session or 90 minutes: $250

 Payment is due at the time of service and will automatically be charged at the end of each working day.
-Acceptable forms of payment include: Flexible Spending Accounts, Health Savings Account, major debit and credit cards and cash.
+Acceptable forms of payment for therapy include: Flexible Spending Accounts, Health Savings Account, major debit and credit cards and cash.
+For coaching, we accept cash and credit cards.

 Do you take insurance?
 Why or why not?